ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 integrated with the Allen CCFv3 to further increase the practical utility of the DevCCF.
-These processes, specifically template generation and multi-modal image mapping, were performed using ANTsX functionality in the presence of image mapping difficulties such as missing slices, tissue distortion.
+These processes, specifically template generation and multi-modal image mapping, were performed using ANTsX functionality in the presence of image mapping difficulties such as missing data and tissue distortion.

-Given the temporal gaps in the discrete set of developmental atlases, we also provide an open-source framework, through ANTsX, for inferring correspondence within the temporally continuous domain sampled by the existing set of embryonic and postnatal atlases of the DevCCF.
-This recently developed ANTsX functionality permits the generation of a diffeomorphic velocity flow transformation model [@Beg:2005aa], influenced by previous work [@Tustison:2013ac].
+Given the temporal gaps in the discrete set of developmental atlases, we also provide an open-source framework for inferring correspondence within the temporally continuous domain sampled by the existing set of embryonic and postnatal atlases of the DevCCF.
+This recently developed functionality permits the generation of a diffeomorphic velocity flow transformation model [@Beg:2005aa], influenced by previous work [@Tustison:2013ac].
 The resulting time-parameterized velocity field spans the